syamfarh/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `FAPro` and the **Actor** is the `Financial Advisor`, unless specified otherwise)

+**Use case: Add a person**

+**MSS**

+1. Financial Advisor requests to list persons
+2. FAPro shows a list of persons
+3. Financial Advisor requests to add a new person
+4. FAPro adds the person to the address book based on the specified parameter (name, address, phone number, email address, occupation, and tag)

+    Use case ends.

+**Extensions**

+* 3a.
+The parameter is provided in an invalid format.

+    * 3a1.
+FAPro shows an error message: "Invalid command format!"

+        Use case resumes at step 2.

+* 3b.
+The parameter is specified multiple times.

+    * 3b1.
+FAPro shows an error message: "The parameter can only be specified once!"

+        Use case resumes at step 2.

+* 3c.
+The person's name is the same as the existing name in the address book.

+    * 3c1.
+FAPro shows an error message: "This person already exists in the address book"

+        Use case resumes at step 2.

 **Use case: Delete a person**

 **MSS**

-1. User requests to list persons
+1. Financial Advisor requests to list persons
-2. AddressBook shows a list of persons
+2. FAPro shows a list of persons
-3. User requests to delete a specific person in the list
+3. Financial Advisor requests to delete a specific person in the list
-4. AddressBook deletes the person
+4. FAPro deletes the person

     Use case ends.